MJ-AllDay-67/Project_2_Regression/README.md

 ## Problem

-Mission:  Use regression modeling to analyze housing prices in the county.
+Mission:  Educate potential buyers on what housing aspects and geographical locations increase the prices of homes.

 Steps:
 1. Research for data and develop a plan.